-Join us in celebrating the official birthday of the British Sovereign for over 260 years as we go BuckingHAM on the palace annually on the second Saturday of June with the Trooping the Colour ceremony, taking place on June 12 this year.
-This two-century-old impressive display of pageantry is a grandiose parade with the Queen’s troops, The Household Division, on Horse Guards and Her Majesty the Queen herself attending and taking the salute.
+Join us in celebrating the official birthday of the British Sovereign for over 260 years as we go BuckingHAM on the palace with the Trooping the Colour ceremony, taking place on June 15 this year.
+This two-century-old impressive display of pageantry is a grandiose parade with the King’s troops, The Household Division, on Horse Guards and King Charles III himself attending and taking the salute.
 Over 1400 officers and men are on parade, together with 200 horses, and over 400 musicians playing as one.
-The Queen travels down The Mall from Buckingham Palace in a royal procession with a sovereign’s escort of the Household Cavalry.
+The King will travel down The Mall from Buckingham Palace in a royal procession with a sovereign’s escort of the Household Cavalry.
 For those wishing to witness it, the parade is broadcast live on the BBC and in the U.K.

 History of Trooping The Colour

 A regiment’s colors embody its spirit and great service to the home it represents, as well as its fallen soldiers.
 On the battlefield, a regiment’s colors, or flags, were used as rallying points.
 Regiments would also have their ensigns slowly march with their colors between the ranks to enable soldiers to recognize their regiment’s colors.
 The loss of a color, or the capture of an enemy color, were respectively considered the greatest shame, or the greatest glory on a battlefield.
 Trooping the Colour is an old ceremony in which battalions would participate by their respective companies and each color party would ‘troop’ or march their colors through the ranks so that every soldier would see that the colors were intact.
 This was done before and after every battle.
 This ceremony has been retained through time and is largely ceremonial today.